 I recently finished teaching a four week long course at KEA Copenhagen School of Design & Technology.
 The focus was non-anthropocentric book-making, more-than-human design and the UN sustainable development goal 13: Action to combat climate change.
 Above two images from the course showing a design experiment on making drawings with the wind.
 By Örn Ingi Unnsteinsson.
 Sympoiesis all the way down.

 Yesterday we had a vernissage at Paraplyen (The Umbrella), Frederiksberg.
-On show was work produced during a series of participatory workshops held at the social café.
-Here Stine Behrendtzsen (a colleague from KEA/the design school where I teach) and I facilitated a workshop with Paraplyen’s guests and volunteers.
-Paraplyen is a social café providing activities and support for anyone that needs to be part of a supportive environment, such as elderly people that are in risk of loneliness, people that struggle with addiction or unemployment.
-The workshop was part of a larger project exploring visual methods and co-design in relation to social change.
+On show was work produced during a series of participatory workshops held at the social café’s guests and volunteers.
+It was developed and facilitated by Stine Behrendtzsen (a colleague from KEA/the design school where I teach) and I. The final images presented yesterday was the result of a series of workshops where the users shared life stories while visualising aspects of these stories.
+Paraplyen is a social KFUK café providing activities and help for anyone that needs to be part of a supportive environment.
+The workshop was part of an initiative exploring what agencies might emerge when introducing storytelling, visual methods and co-designerly processes in relation to social engagement.

 From 25.1.2019 - 3.2.2019 I have been part of the group show "Året – København”.
 From the text about the project: